We've finally got to see ISPO MUNICH 2018, known as Europe's largest comprehensive sports goods exhibition! I've been participating.

 KOMPERDELL CARBON-AIR FRAME 25

-These snowshoes are made from lightweight, high-strength carbon material, which was unlikely to happen, and weigh only 600g per shoe.
+These snowshoes are made with lightweight, high-strength carbon material, something you've never seen before, and weigh just 600g per shoe

 Advenate Hybrid Pro